 AlphaSights in Action With Our Knowledge for Good Partner, Ashoka

-Not-for-profit organisations tackle some of the world’s toughest issues, from access to education and healthcare, to poverty and human rights.
-The AlphaSights Knowledge For Good initiative (KFG) aims at leveraging AlphaSights’ core capabilities - helping senior professionals close knowledge gaps - in a sector where such knowledge is either hard to access or simply unavailable.
+Not-for-profit organizations tackle some of the world’s toughest issues, from access to education and healthcare to poverty and human rights.
+The AlphaSights Knowledge For Good initiative (KFG) aims at leveraging AlphaSights’ core capabilities – helping senior professionals close knowledge gaps – in a sector where such knowledge is either hard to access or simply unavailable.

 The AlphaSights Knowledge For Good initiative (KFG) aims at leveraging AlphaSights’ core capabilities – helping senior professionals close knowledge gaps – in a sector where such knowledge is either hard to access or simply unavailable.

-Rébecca joined AlphaSights in May 2014 and heads up a team within our Capital Markets segment and is a key member of our Knowledge For Good committee.
+Rébecca joined AlphaSights in May 2014 and heads up a team within our Capital Markets segment and was a key member of our Knowledge For Good committee.